tomquirk/linkedin-api/README.md

 And more!
 [Read the docs](https://linkedin-api.readthedocs.io/en/latest/api.html) for all API methods.

-## Installation

 > [!IMPORTANT]
 > This library is not officially supported by LinkedIn.
-Using this might violate LinkedIn's Terms of Service.
+Using this library might violate LinkedIn's Terms of Service.
 Use it at your own risk.

+## Installation

 > [!NOTE]
-> Python >= 3.8 required
+> Python >= 3.10 required

-To install the linkedin_api package, use the following command:
+###

 ```bash
 pip install linkedin-api